 Following on from our media release in the CHB Mail on the 20th November, 2018 regarding the future of our wastewater treatment plants, CHBDC is investigating options for improved wastewater treatment and discharge schemes for the communities of Otane, Waipawa and Waipukurau.

-Look out for the results to be publicised in Feb 2019.
+Look out for the results of this survey to be publicised.
 This is the first step in our consultation process, there will be more opportunities to share your views next year.

 Note: Water Connections from the Council main, to and including the toby and/or meter manifold must be installed by a contractor approved by Council for the installation of water connections, at the applicant's expense.

 New connections to the sewerage reticulation must be installed by a contractor approved by the Council.

 Council does not endorse building over public sewers.
 Where there is no practical alternative, Council will consider it with the following conditions:

 The operation and maintenance of the sewerage system and of wastewater treatment is managed by the Technical Services Department.